wdk-docs/npm-docs/source/packages-and-modules/verifying-the-pgp-signature-for-a-package-from-the-npm-public-registry.rst

 To ensure the integrity of a package version you download from the npm public registry, you can manually verify the PGP signature of the package.

-Note: Since fully verifying signatures on Keybase requires rechecking proofs (which requires network activity) and is therefore expensive, we recommend only verifying signatures if it is absolutely necessary -- for example, when verifying a deploy artifact, or when initially storing a package in your cache.
+.. note:: Since fully verifying signatures on Keybase requires rechecking proofs (which requires network activity) and is therefore expensive, we recommend only verifying signatures if it is absolutely necessary -- for example, when verifying a deploy artifact, or when initially storing a package in your cache.

 Prerequisites
 -------------------------------------------------------